 AARP, Elizabeth Dole Foundation, Hiring our Heroes, VA, and others teamed up to produce two guides for Military and Veteran Caregivers.

-Virtual Learning ~ The TedEd Lessons, Professional Learning Community – Military Kids: A Constellation of Strengths and Challenges, designed originally for education professionals to better understand military and Veteran students, provide great information for Veteran-connected parents, as well. https://www.militarychild.org/programs/virtual-learning-opportunities
+Virtual Learning ~ The TedEd Lessons, Professional Learning Community – Military Kids: https://www.militarychild.org/programs/virtual-learning-opportunities

 Questions: MCEC (254) 953-1923, email@example.com